eosio-eps/EEPs/EEPS/eep-1.md

 ## EEP Work Flow

-Parties involved in the process are you, the champion or *EEP author*, the [*EEP editors*](#eep-editors), and the [* recognized EOS Core Developers - Block Producers, Block.one, OCI...*].
+Parties involved in the process are you, the champion or *EEP author*, the [*EEP editors*](#eep-editors), and the recognized EOSIO Core Developers - Block Producers from various EOSIO chains, Block.one, OCI... (the process for who should be included in this list is yet to be formalized and will grow over time)

 :warning: Before you begin, vet your idea, this will save you time.
-Ask the EOS community first if an idea is original to avoid wasting time on something that will be be rejected based on prior research (searching the Internet does not always do the trick).
+Ask the EOSIO community first if an idea is original to avoid wasting time on something that will be be rejected based on prior research (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
-Just because an idea sounds good to the author does not mean it will work for most people in most areas where EOS is used.
-Examples of appropriate public forums to gauge interest around your EEP include [the EOS subreddit](https://reddit.com/r/eos), [the Issues section of this repository], and [the EEP Telegram Channel](https://t.me/eos_enhancements_proposals).
+Just because an idea sounds good to the author does not mean it will work for most people in most areas where EOSIO is used.
+Examples of appropriate public forums to gauge interest around your EEP include [the EOS subreddit](https://reddit.com/r/eos), [the Issues section of this repository], and [the EEP Telegram Channel](https://t.me/eos_enhancements_proposals), or the specific mainnet Telegram channels for each EOSIO chain.
 In particular, [the Issues section of this repository] is an excellent place to discuss your proposal with the community and start creating more formalized language around your EEP.

 Your role as the champion is to write the EEP using the style and format described below, shepherd the discussions in the appropriate forums, and build community consensus around the idea.
 Following is the process that a successful EEP will move along: